Probate and Estate Administration

 What is Probate?

-Probate is an approval by the Supreme Court of Victoria which certifies that all appears in order with the Will and that the Executor can continue with their job.
-It is a stamped, sealed certificate from the Court.
+Probate is a formal approval certifying the validity of a Will and authorising the Executor to proceed with their responsibilities.
+It takes the form of a stamped and sealed certificate from the Court.

 Is Probate always needed?

 Not all situations will need Probate.
 Entities holding assets in the deceased person’s name decide whether they require a copy of Probate before releasing those assets.
 Typically, Probate is requested for assets surpassing a certain value, serving as a safeguard for the asset holders.

 It’s important to note that Probate is generally required for property transfers, except in cases where the property was jointly owned.